Canoe vs Kayak: Which Should You Choose for Your Next Adventure?

 Risk Assessment

 Both boats have similar overall safety records when used appropriately.
 The key is matching the boat to conditions and skill level.
+Advanced kayakers handle conditions that would be dangerous in any canoe.
+Skilled canoeists navigate situations that would challenge kayakers.
+Poor judgment creates danger regardless of craft choice.

 Making Your Final Decision